 For Type C exams, candidates may prepare and use a single aid sheet for his or her personal use during the exam.
 This aid-sheet must be hand-written or typed on the original standard form, which will be provided by each examiner.
 Students must print and sign their name in the places provided on the aid sheet.
 Both sides of the sheet may be used.

 For Type D exams, a candidate may bring and use books, notes, or other printed or written material as specified by the examiner

-For Type X exams, a candidate may bring any books, notes, or other printed or written material to the exam.he exam.
+For Type X exams, a candidate may bring any books, notes, or other printed or written material to the exam.